-The tractor size and weight should be substantial enough so that when the Powerblade trimmer is at its full extent in all conditions, the tractor remains completely stable and with all four wheels in full contact of the ground.
-Either in work or on the public highway a minimum of at least 15% of total vehicle weight of the tractor and trimmer should be carried on the front axle.
-At least 20% of the rear axle weight should be carried on the opposite wheel to the cutting head.
+The tractor size and weight should be substantial enough so that when the hedge / verge trimmer is at its full extent in all conditions, the tractor remains completely stable and with all four wheels in full contact of the ground.
+Either in work or on the public highway a minimum of at least 15% of the total vehicle weight of the tractor and trimmer should be carried on the front axle.
+At least 20% of the rear axle weight should be carried on the cutting head.